A new landmark hotel for Budapest

 - Overlay Pages

 Spotting differences between plans and dealing with any resulting cost changes is faster and more accurate in Revu.
-Changes can be marked in different colors using the Overlay Pages function, and work can then be accounted for and acted on.
+Changes can be marked in different colours using the Overlay Pages function, and work can then be accounted for and acted on.

 - Submittal Review